Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 Building the Image with Podman

-Once your files are ready, build the image with:
+Once the files are ready, build the image using the following command:

 podman build -t ubuntu-hello .